miguelsiloli/Jupyterbook/miguelsilva/01_Vinted_Data_Engineering/02_pipeline_design.md

-# Pipeline Design
+# 03: Pipeline Design

-### Best practices
+## Guidelines

-#### Structural Level
+### Structural Level

 - **Data Sources and Destinations**: Consider the format, volume, and frequency of data from each source and how it will be integrated into the pipeline.

-- **Slowly Changing Dimensions (SCD)**: This is a key concept in data warehousing and data engineering.
-In particular, when I dealt with sales data at Bosch, SCD provided not only a way to get data lineage, but it also prevented operating issues.
-For instance, when dealing with SAP orderbooks, order quantities, purchasing orders, purchasing requisitions, etc, buyers should be able to track price changing and to know which contracts are currently active.

-What happens in ERP softwares is that contracts are usually MYC (multi year contracts) and so prices and delivery conditions are negotiated prior to their execution.
-Sometimes, the contracts are subject to change according to the landscape and strategies and SCD keeps this track record (this case was vality dates, Type 2 SCD).
+As discussed, the source is mostly Vinted API and HTML, the frequency is batch oriented and the throughput is small (<50mb day excluding images).

 - **Data Quality and Validation**: This may involve validating data against predefined rules, detecting and handling missing or erroneous values, and logging any data anomalies for further investigation.